rahulgopinath/rahulgopinath.github.io/_posts/2021-02-22-error-correcting-earley-parser.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>

+Note that both `Any_one` and `Any_not` can be made into nonterminal symbols with corresponding definitions if required so that the resulting grammar is fully in the context-free format.
+We do not do that here because it is easier this way.

 How do we check for match between a terminal symbol and a given input symbol?